nabenabe0928/empirical-attainment-func/README.md

 **NOTE**

-When we define $N$ as `n_independent_runs`, $K$ as `the number of unique objective values in the first objective`, and $S$ as `the number of samples in each independent run`, the original algorithm requires $O(NK + K \log K)$ and our algorithm requires $O(NK \log K)$.
+When we define $N$ as `n_independent_runs`, and $K$ as `the number of unique objective values in the first objective`, the original algorithm requires $O(NK + K \log K)$ and our algorithm requires $O(NK \log K)$ for enumerating the empirical attainment surfaces for each level given a set of Pareto solutions.
-Although our time complexity is slightly worse, the implementation is simpler and the runtime is dominated by the enumeration of Pareto solutions in each indepedent run for both algorithms, so this will not be a big problem.
+Although our time complexity is slightly worse, the implementation is simpler and the runtime is dominated by the enumeration of Pareto solutions in each independent run for both algorithms, so this will not be a big problem.

 ## Setup & test